Fiston-pro/AWS-summary/README.md

 Amazon Route 53 is a scalable and highly available Domain Name System service.

+Amazon Redshift is a relational database management system

 AWS Direct Connect is a network service that connects your onpremise data center directly to aws

 DynamoDB is an AWS database system that supports data structures and key-valued cloud services or Non-SQL database.